SuperOfficeDocs/superoffice-docs/docs/en/chat/learn/admin/channel-create.md

 1. SuperOffice CRM: Click the **Chat** button in the Navigator ![icon][img2].
     SuperOffice Service: Select ![icon][img1] **System settings > Chat**.

 2. Click **Add** at the bottom of the list of chat channels.
-The **Add chat channel** dialog displays.

-3. Enter the name of the chat channel.
+3. In the dialog, enter the name of the chat channel.
 This should be a unique name used to identify the topic and language (for example *Tech Support Norway*).
 The name is used internally only.

 4. Complete the fields in the tabs as described below.